sgrubert/Serious-Game-Framework/README.md

 ##### Learning analytics

-After a user has designed a game, he can view statistics to these game on his profile.
-At the current point of time statistics can be viewed in Pie and Bar charts, whereas the created game can be selected through a dropdown menu.
+After a user has designed a game, he can view statistics to these games on his profile.
+At the current point of time, statistics can be viewed in pie and bar charts, whereas the created game can be selected through a dropdown menu.
 In addition, if some levels were solved exceptionally bad (more than 50% wrong answers with more than one answer total), the designer will see a notice on the profile of up to the 10 worst levels.
 The gives the